morpho-org/bundler3/README.md

 - `data`, some calldata to pass to the call;
 - `value`, an amount of native currency to send with the call;
 - `skipRevert`, a boolean indicating whether the multicall should revert if the call failed.
+- `reenterHash`, hash of the concatenation of the sender and calldata of the expected reentrance (0 if no reentrance).

 The Bundler also implements two specific features, their usage is described in the [Adapters subsection](#adapters):

 - the initial caller is transiently stored as `initiator` during the multicall;
-- the last non-returned called address can re-enter the Bundler using `reenter(Call[] calldata bundle)`.
+- the bundler can be reentered using `reenter(Call[] calldata bundle)`, but the sender and calldata are specified in the initial bundle.

 ### Adapters